2022/01/01

 The passenger holding area at Gate No. A10 located in Concourse A at Singapore Changi Airport Terminal 3 filled with waiting passengers for Singapore Airlines flight SQ 012 bound for Los Angeles via Tokyo (Narita) during the early morning rush hour

-One additional view of 9V-SWU being serviced at Gate No. A10 located in Concourse A at Singapore Changi Airport Terminal 3 in preparation for her ultra-long morning transpacific flight over the China Seas and North Pacific Ocean to the United States via the State of Japan as Singapore Airlines flight SQ 012 bound for Los Angeles via Tokyo (Narita)
+One additional view of 9V-SWU being serviced at Gate No. A10 located in Concourse A at Singapore Changi Airport Terminal 3 in preparation for her upcoming long morning transpacific flight over the South China Sea, East China Sea and North Pacific Ocean to the United States via the State of Japan as Singapore Airlines flight SQ 012 bound for Los Angeles via Tokyo (Narita)

 An additional view of the main airport tarmac area from the passenger holding lounge at Gate No. A10 located in Concourse A at Singapore Changi Airport Terminal 3 shortly before the first boarding announcements for Singapore Airlines flight SQ 012 bound for Los Angeles via Tokyo (Narita) were made